lucasBruma/dengue-map/README.md

-## WELCOME TO DENGUE MAP!
+## WELCOME TO DONDE-ESTAN-LOS-MOSQUITOS APP!
-DENGUE MAP is a simple and intuitive website that aims to help in the prevention of dengue and other potential diseases.
+DONDE-ESTAN-LOS-MOSQUITOS is a simple and intuitive website that aims to help in the prevention of dengue and other potential diseases.

 ## Run it in local